sconnel42/wedding-website/README.md

 - Style Registry section
 - Fill in Registry section with actual registries

+#### Backend
+- Create BE server (Express?)
+- Dynamically get all images from folder for frontend
+- Remove imgs/
+- Serve wedding website
+- Write RSVPs to Database
+- Host site on netlify

 ### Nice to Have
 - Add maps for church/venue
 - Pop pictures out
 - Thin floral bar just below nav bar
 - Floral design on sides of picture
 - Alt text for images with info

-#### Backend
-- Create BE server (Express?)
-- Serve wedding website
-- Write RSVPs to Database
-- Host site on netlify

 - Stats page on wedding stuff?
     - xx/xxx People have RSVPed